hlb8122/keyserver-client-server-protocol-doc/README.md

 ## Specification

 The protocol sits ontop of HTTP and makes use of REST API semantics.
-It closely follows the [BIP70 protocol](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and, as such, prior knowledge of it is recommended.
+It closely follows the [BIP 70 protocol](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and, as such, prior knowledge of it is recommended.

 It is to be noted that [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) must be suplemented with [BIP71](https://github.com/bitcoin/bips/blob/master/bip-0071.mediawiki) and [BIP72](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki), and that both take on a [slightly altered](https://lists.linuxfoundation.org/pipermail/bitcoin-ml/2017-August/000177.html) form for Bitcoin Cash.
 We refer to this this collection of BIPs as [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) from hereon after.